technologiestiftung/otc-toolkit/guides/crontab.md

 If this is running on the tx2 you should set the PLATFORM=tx2 variable for all Xavier and Nano (the docker based platforms) set it to PLATFORM=docker

+### The cron expression
+1. A variable for the used platform (PLATFORM=docker or PLATFORM=tx2)
+2. The path to the executable called record-all-day.sh
+3. The path to the folder where the docker-compose.yml is stored
+4. The path to the folder where the recording scripts are located
+5. The > path/to/logfile.log 2>&1 dumps all the output into a file so we can review if something went wrong

 ```bash
 # this crontab below is for recording all day and restarting th camera on an hourly basis